eighty20results/e20r-sequences/README.md

 ##Description

-This plugin currently requires Paid Memberships Pro and started life as a complete rip-off of the pmpro_series plugin from strangerstudios.
-I needed a drip-content plugin that supported different delay type options, paginated lists of series posts, a way to let a user see an excerpt of
+This plugin currently requires Paid Memberships Pro and started life as a complete rip-off of the pmpro_series plugin from Stranger Studios.
+I needed a drip-content plugin that supported different delay type options, paginated lists of series posts, a way include an excerpt of the current edition post (in the drip feed) in a Widget, etc.

-Added a features that weren't included in PMPro Series, specifically the ability to:
+I've added a few features that weren't included in PMPro Series, specifically the ability to:

 * Multiple delay values for the same post ID (repeating alerts & posts/pages)
+* Post/page metabox to assign one or more sequence(s) and delay value(s) to a post while editing it
+* Sequence configuration via Metabox on sequence editor page
 * [sequence_list] shortcode for paginated sequence list
+* [e20r_available_on] shortcode to prevent visibility of content between [e20r_available_on] and [/e20r_available_on] until a specific date, or until a certain number of days after the users membership started.
 * Widget containing summary (excerpt) of most recent post in a sequence [***] for the logged in user.
 * Configure the sort order for the sequence
 * Show or hide upcoming posts in a ssequence from the end-user ("show" means all post titles for the sequence will be listed for the user with date/day of availability).